jojos38/vrchat-avatar-watch-real-time/README.md

 * Difficulty: 4/5 (Advanced users / Very advanced users)
 * Time: About 4 hours
+* Platform: PC only
+* Known issues: Seconds will not be in sync with minutes because they are not synchronized using OSC

 ## Step 1: Prepare the 3d model
 The first step is to find a watch 3d model and to put it on your avatar with the right digits polygons for the shader to work.